UK Medical Device Regulation

 Regulatory Compliance for the UK Market

-Since 1 January 2021, all medical devices and in vitro diagnostic medical devices (IVDs) placed on the UK market will need to be registered with the Medicines & Healthcare Products Regulatory Agency (MHRA).
-Manufacturers need to follow the UK Medical Device Regulations 2002 rules.
-The UK government is developing a more robust future medical devices regime, with key aspects expected to apply from 1 July 2025.
+Since January 1, 2021, all medical devices and in vitro diagnostic medical devices (IVDs) sold in the UK must be registered with the Medicines & Healthcare Products Regulatory Agency (MHRA).
+Manufacturers must comply with the UK Medical Device Regulations 2002 and go through a UKCA Marking process.
+The UK government is developing a new, more robust medical devices regime, set to take effect from July 1, 2025.

-Due to Brexit, there have been a number of changes to how medical devices are placed on the market in Great Britain.
-Medical device manufacturers outside the UK will have to designate a UK Responsible Person
+Due to Brexit, there have been changes in the market placement of medical devices in Great Britain.
+Non-UK manufacturers must designate a UK Responsible Person

 https://www.qservegroup.com/write/Afbeeldingen1/05.
 Market Access/Medical Device Regulations UK.jpg?preset=content

-The current UK route to market and UKCA marking follow the requirements derived from the EU legislation.
-A valid CE mark will allow the medical device during the transitional arrangements timeline to be sold in the UK market.
+The current UK market route and UKCA marking follow EU-derived requirements.
+During the transitional period, a valid CE mark allows medical devices to be sold in the UK.

 How long can a valid CE mark be sold in the UK?

-A valid CE mark will allow the medical device to be sold in the UK market for the following periods:
+A valid CE mark will allow medical devices to be sold in the UK market for the following periods:

-• General medical devices that comply with the EU MDD or EU AIMDD and have a valid declaration and CE marking can be sold in Great Britain until the earlier of certificate expiry or 30 June 2028.
+• General medical devices under EU MDD or EU AIMDD can be sold until the earlier of certificate expiry or June 30, 2028.

-• IVDs that comply with the EU IVDD can be sold in Great Britain until the earlier of certificate expiry or 30 June 2030.
+• IVDs under EU IVDD can be sold until the earlier of certificate expiry or June 30, 2030.

-• General medical devices, including custom-made devices, that comply with the EU MDR and IVDs that comply with the EU IVDR can be sold in Great Britain until 30 June 2030.
+• General medical devices under EU MDR and IVDs under EU IVDR can be sold until June 30, 2030.

 UK market access transition timelines